 What are large mugs made from?

 Most are ceramic.
-That shiny new mug in your hand may not look over a day old but the clay used to make it took millions of years to form.
+That shiny new mug in your hand may not look over a day old, but the clay used to make it took millions of years to form.
 Ceramic is derived from granite rock.
 Alumina and silica from decomposing rock have mixed with water to form clay.
-Different types of clay are blended to form clay mixes.
-Then shaped into large mugs.
-Then fired in a furnace at temperatures of 1100-1300 degrees Celsius.
+Different types of clay are blended to create clay mixes and then shaped into large mugs, then fired in a furnace at temperatures of 1100-1300 degrees Celsius.
 There are four types of ceramics used in mug production.

 Large Mugs are available in four different types of ceramic

 Porcelain is a superior (in price and quality) ceramic to Earthenware and Stoneware.
 Like stoneware, it’s non-porous even when not glazed.
-It’s also very hard and tough as well.
+It’s also hard and sturdy as well.
 The natural fine white colour makes this an easy ceramic to decorate.
 The most striking large mug designs?
 Usually printed or painted onto Porcelain.
-Porcelain is easier to form than earthenware and stoneware.
-So thinner more exciting shaped mugs are possible.
+Porcelain is more natural to form than Earthenware and stoneware.
+So thinner, more exciting shaped mugs are possible.
 Check out the Royal Doulton Porcelain mugs for some examples.